 This program allows high school juniors or seniors to take college courses at the following schools: Millersville University, Harrisburg Area Community College (Lancaster campus), Penn State (Berks campus), Thaddeus Stevens College of Technology, Lancaster Bible College and the Pennsylvania College of Health Sciences.
-These courses must be non-remedial college courses.
+These courses must be non-remedial college courses and are not offered in the high school curriculum.
 Students interested in taking college level courses should contact their counselor for available opportunities.